 Tip: Give accessibility a human face, for example by relating it to older relatives, such as grandparents, who may be encountering accessibility barriers as they go online.

+Demonstration: Show some videos:

-Video Introduction to Web Accessibility and W3C StandardsWeb Accessibility Perspectives: Explore the Impact and Benefits for Everyonecompilation of all 10 videos (YouTube, 7:36 minutes)
+Video Introduction to Web Accessibility and W3C Standards – 4 minutes

+Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone – show selected videos, or the compilation of all 10 videos (YouTube, 7:36 minutes)

 12. Improving the Accessibility of Existing Websites